coderofsalvation/xrfragment/doc/RFC_XR_Fragments.md

 .# Abstract

-This draft is a specification for 4D URLs & [hypermediatic](https://github.com/coderofsalvation/hypermediatic) navigation, which links together space, time & text together, for hypermedia browsers with- or without a network-connection.<br>
+This draft is a specification for 4D URI's & [hypermediatic](https://github.com/coderofsalvation/hypermediatic) navigation, which links together space, time & text together, for hypermedia browsers with- or without a network-connection.<br>
 The specification promotes spatial addressibility, sharing, navigation, filtering and databinding objects for (XR) Browsers.<br>
 XR Fragments allows us to better use existing metadata inside 3D scene(files), by connecting it to proven technologies like [URI Fragments](https://en.wikipedia.org/wiki/URI_fragment).